 Nutrition

 Nutrition forms the foundation of our health.
-Therefore we focus on educating and advising our patients on dietary choices.
+Therefore we focus on educating and advising our patients on dietary strategies and conservative use of supplements.
 Our philosophy includes principles from Chinese and Ayurvedic (East Indian) medicine, and modern western nutritional science.
-In the Asian systems we are able to see individuals as belonging to constitutional or archetypal patterns.
+In the Asian systems we are able to see individuals as belonging to constitutional or archetypal patterns of physiological and psychological characteristics.

 In Chinese medicine we have the five elements: fire, earth, metal, water, and wood.
 In Ayurvedic medicine we have the three doshas, or body humors: kapha, pitta, and vata, which are themselves comprised of five elements.
 Each of us contains all five elements and the three doshas in varying degrees of predominance.
 Each element relates to a group of physiological functions as well as vulnerabilities to particular diseases.
 In a healthy state, we manifest specific physical and psychological strengths.
 When we become imbalanced by physiological or environmental factors, we tend to manifest symptoms and diseases that are associated with our constitution.